tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_swagger.md

 [Swagger UI](https://github.com/swagger-api/swagger-ui) provides a display framework that reads an [OpenAPI specification document](https://github.com/OAI/OpenAPI-Specification) and generates an interactive documentation website.
 The following tutorial shows you how to integrate an OpenAPI specification document into Swagger UI.

-For a more conceptual overview of OpenAPI and Swagger, see [Introduction to the OpenAPI specification and Swagger](pubapis_swagger_intro.html).
+For a more conceptual overview of OpenAPI and Swagger, see [Introduction to the OpenAPI specification](pubapis_openapi_intro.html).
 For a step-by-step tutorial on creating an OpenAPI specification document, see the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).

 {% if site.format == "web" %}
 * TOC